 Plastic – Polypropylene: One of the Least Recyclable Plastics

-Seen as one of the safest plastics, plastic can be used for packaging items such as yoghurt, cream cheese, margarine and vitamins, and is contained in food wrapping and bottle tops.
+Seen as one of the safest plastics, polypropylene can be used for packaging items such as yoghurt, cream cheese, margarine, and vitamins, and it is contained in food wrapping and bottle tops.
 It is one of the least costly plastics to make.
-However, the process of recycling plastic is less efficient than other plastics, and the end result has little market value.
+However, the process of recycling this plastic is less efficient than other plastics, and the end result has little market value.
 To prevent the waste associated with choosing products packaged with plastic, many companies, especially those selling organic food, have switched to recycling plastic, a better (but more costly) alternative.

 Glass

 Glass is recycled in accordance with colour: clear, green or brown.
 Recycling centres like it when the glass is separated this way.
-Collectively, these versions of glass are referred to as “container” glass, and widely accepted for recycling.
+Collectively, these versions of glass are referred to as “container” glass and are widely accepted for recycling.
 Paper labels can be left on the glass.
-Shop bought light bulbs, sheet glass, mirrors and pyrex separately from bottles, since they have a different composition and melting points, and are not accepted by many recycling centres.
+Shop-bought light bulbs, sheet glass, mirrors, and Pyrex are separate from bottles since they have different compositions and melting points and are not accepted by many recycling centres.
 Compact fluorescent light bulbs can often be recycled at your local IKEA store.

 Aluminium, Steel and Copper